- Chart

 Ideal Investor Profile

-The ideal investor for NNOC is one with a high-risk tolerance, a long-term investment horizon, and a belief in the future potential of nanotechnology.
-Investors should be comfortable with sector-specific risk and potential volatility.
+The ideal investor for the ProShares Nanotechnology ETF is one with a high-risk tolerance, a long-term investment horizon, and a strong belief in the disruptive potential of nanotechnology.
+They should be comfortable with the volatility inherent in investing in emerging technologies.

 Market Risk